beetbox/aura/docs/api.rst

   on.
 * ``comments``, string: Free-form, user-specified information.

-These optional fields reflect audio metadata:
+These optional attributes reflect audio metadata:

 * ``type``, string: The MIME type of the associated audio file.
 * ``duration``, float: The (approximate) length of the audio in seconds.